cartolad/rtk-kanji-bank/README.md

 After the dictionary is imported, order is important.
 If you have other Kanji dictionaries installed, the order of the entries in your popup window is determined bby the dictionary order.
-You probably want to have RTK first.
+You probably want to have RTK ahead of other Kanji dictionaries such as KANJIDIC.